MSTechXSS/pkg.Termux/README.md

 8-bash mstech.sh

 9-Leave the tool for a while until you download and install, then it will tell you when it is finished, You can then install any tool you want and you won't face any problem

+10- You can use rooted tools by moving them along the tool's path and then to ubuntu-in-termux